lkonarek/lkonarek/_posts/2020-09-11-Suicide-analysis.md

 title: Suicide Rates since 1985
 ---

-Thursday September 10th marked International Suicide Prevention Day, a day where awareness is brought to one of the most prevalent and preventable causes of death, suicide.
+Thursday September 10th marked World Suicide Prevention Day, a day where awareness is brought to one of the most prevalent and preventable causes of death: suicide.
 Our society has a strange relationship with suicide.
-We all know that it is a problem, however we rarely talk about it or acknowledge as if that may give people ideas.
+We all know that it is a problem, however we rarely talk about it or acknowledge it as if that may give people ideas.
 I believe by investigating more of what causes suicides and why people ultimately feel the need to take their own life we will prevent these tragedies far more effectively.
 Although this analysis will not even begin to answer why people commit suicide I aim to identify:
-- if suicides are going up year over year
+- If suicides are going up year over year
+- The genders most likely to commit suicide
-- the age ranges that typically commit suicide at higher rates
+- The age ranges that typically commit suicide at higher rates
-- the genders most likely to commit suicide
-- if richer countries commit suicide at lower rates
+- If richer countries commit suicide at lower rates

+Before we answer any of the questions above, we must first import the necessary packages and our dataset:

 ```python
 import numpy as np